 (b) Each plan shall be developed through collaboration with a professional [development] learning team.
 The professional learning team members [shall be designated] for the central office of the City School District of New York City shall be designated for appointment by the Chancellor or his/her designee. [in the manner prescribed in this clause, except as prescribed in clause (c) of this subparagraph] The team shall include members of each division of the City School District of New York City.
-The central team of the City School District of New York City team shall also include a majority of teachers.
+The central team of the City School District of New York City team shall also include a majority of teachers upon designation by the teachers' collective bargaining organization.
 In the case of [a] each community school district, the [board of education] superintendent of the community school district shall appoint the members of the team for the community school district.
-In the case of District 75, District 79, and the [a]high school [division] districts, [, special education division, and the chancellor's district, the Chancellor of the City School District of the City of New York] the respective superintendent shall appoint the members of the team.
-The team shall be a sub-committee of the District Leadership Team (DLT). [, a majority of which shall be teachers,] The team shall include the superintendent of the district for which the team was formed or his or her designee; members of the DLT; school administrators upon designation by the administrators' collective bargaining organization; a majority of teachers upon designation by the teachers' collective bargaining organization; and at least one parent upon designation by the established parent groups in the district[, or, in their absence, by the chancellor in the case of a high school division, a special education division or a chancellor's district, or by the board of education of the community school district in the case of a community school district; one or more curriculum specialists, meaning a teacher or administrator whose primary job responsibility involves the development or evaluation of curricula, upon designation by either or both the teachers' collective bargaining organization, or by the chancellor in the case of a high school division, a special education division or a chancellor's district, or by the board of education of the community school district.]
+In the case of District 75, District 79, and the [a]high school [division] districts, [special education division, and the chancellor's district, the Chancellor of the City School District of the City of New York] the respective superintendent shall appoint the members of the team.
+The team, a majority of which shall be teachers,] shall include the superintendent of the district for which the team was formed or his or her designee; members of the District Leadership Team (DLT); school administrators upon designation by the administrators' collective bargaining organization; a majority of teachers upon designation by the teachers' collective bargaining organization; and at least one parent upon designation by the established parent groups in the district[, or, in their absence, by the chancellor in the case of a high school division, a special education division or a chancellor's district, or by the board of education of the community school district in the case of a community school district; one or more curriculum specialists, meaning a teacher or administrator whose primary job responsibility involves the development or evaluation of curricula, upon designation by either or both the teachers' collective bargaining organization, or by the chancellor in the case of a high school division, a special education division or a chancellor's district, or by the board of education of the community school district in the case of a community school division, a special education division or a chancellor's district, or by the board of education of the community school district in the case of a community school district.]
 In addition, the team shall include at least one representative of a higher education institution, provided a qualified candidate is available to serve after conducting a reasonable search.
 If a qualified candidate is not available, the plan should describe the efforts made to include a representative of a higher education institution.
 The team may include other individuals, such as representatives of professional development organizations or the community at large.